Even though baking soda might have plenty of really helpful uses for, there’s always a time and a place for everything, including baking soda.

 Not only can it cause performance issues with your vacuum cleaner, but also can clog your vacuum’s components or bag.

-Because baking soda particles are so tiny, they can get also get into your vacuum cleaner’s motor, potentially causing a costly or dangerous situation.
+Because baking soda particles are so tiny, they can get also get into your vacuum cleaner’s motor, potentially causing your vacuum to break or some dangerous situation.

 Reason #3 – Baking Soda Can Destroy Your Carpet Rug Fibers